Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

 Now if $(W,\omega)$ is a subcritical Stein filling of a given contact $5$--manifold $(M,\xi)$, then we know from Cieliebak \cite{Cieliebak02Pre} that $(W,\omega)$ is obtained from a Stein $4$--manifold $(X,\omega)$ by taking the product with $D^2$.
-The $4$--manifold $(X,\omega)$ is obtained from $(\natural_k S^1\times D^3,\omega_{std})$ by attaching Weinstein $2$--handles along a Legendrian link $L$ in $(\#_k S^1\times S^2, \xi_{std})$.
+The $4$--manifold $(X,\omega)$ is obtained from $(\natural_k S^1\times D^3,\omega_{std})$, where $\natural$ denotes the boundary sum, by attaching Weinstein $2$--handles along a Legendrian link $L$ in $(\#_k S^1\times S^2, \xi_{std})$.
 By Lemma~\ref{lem: legplanar}, there is some other Legendrian link $L'$ that is smoothly isotopic to $L$ and sits on a page of a planar open book for $(\#_k S^1\times S^2, \xi_{std})$.
 After stabilizing $L'$ more (and still calling it $L'$) we can assume the parity of the contact framing of $L$ agrees with the parity of the contact framing of $L'$ and that the components of the links have the same rotation number.
 Let $(X',\omega')$ be the Stein domain obtained from $\natural_k S^1\times D^3$ by attaching Stein $2$--handles along the Legendrian link $L'$.
 The boundary of $X'$ is a planar contact manifold, since the surgery link $L'$ sits on a page of a {\em planar} open book for $(\#_k S^1\times S^2, \xi_{std})$.
 So $(X',\omega')$ admits a planar Lefschetz fibration.
 As discussed above, $X'\times D^2$ is diffeomorphic to $X\times D^2$ (because of our condition on the parity of contact framings) and the corresponding symplectic manifolds have homotopic almost complex structures (because of our condition on the rotation numbers).
 Thus $\partial (X' \times D^2)= \partial (X \times D^2)= \partial W = M$ has an iterated planar contact structure in the same homotopy class of almost contact structures as $\xi$.
 To prove the last part of Item~(3) we notice that by changing the rotation numbers on $L'$ we can achieve different Chern classes for $X'\times D^2$.
-Thus since $H^2(X'\times D^2 ; \Z)\cong H^2(\partial (X'\times D^2) ; \Z)$ we see that we can realize infinitely many different homotopy classes of almost contact structures by iterated planar contact structures. \end{proof}
+Thus since $H^2(X'\times D^2 ; \Z)\cong H^2(\partial (X'\times D^2) ; \Z)$ (which follows by the Poincar\'{e}-Lefschetz duality, the long exact sequence for a pair, and the fact that $X'$ has the homotopy type of a $2$-complex) we see that we can realize infinitely many different homotopy classes of almost contact structures by iterated planar contact structures. \end{proof}

 In order to prove Theorem~\ref{felxibleIP} concerning iterated planar contact manifolds with flexible Stein fillings, we first need to consider open book decompositions for some contact structures on $S^5$.